Purdue-CS193/homework-0-TkamelPurdue/index.md

+# Taylor's first CS193 homework
+- I like learning different applications which can be used with coding such as github and terminal
+- I like hearing about the different opportunities such as clubs and events for computer science
+- I like the coding assignments which help learn the applications

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.